amd/quark-documentation/docs/autoapi/quark/onnx/optimize/index.rst

    :return: The optimized ONNX model.
    :rtype: ModelProto

-   .. rubric:: Notes
+   Notes:
        - The `Optimize` class is used to apply the optimizations based on the provided flags.
        - The function returns the optimized model with the applied transformations.